 The registration fee for this program is $850, which includes all meals and program fees.
 A discounted registration rate of $650 is available for institutional leaders who have been in their positions fewer than three years.

-Housing is available and the fees are in addition to the registration fee.
-Single room accommodations at the Aqueduct Conference Center are $350 per person for three nights and double room accommodations are $200 per person, for those participants who are willing to share a room.
+Housing is available for an additional fee.
+Single room accommodations at the Aqueduct Conference Center are $350 per person for three nights.
+Double room accommodations, if available, are $200 per person for those participants who are willing to share a room for three nights.
 Commuters arranging their own housing are welcome and pay no additional fee.
 Payment will be due after admissions decisions have been made.
 Transportation is the responsibility of the participant.

 Ideal applicants for Denominational Leadership: Serving God and the Church as an Executive Leader operate relatively autonomously and have a considerable scope of responsibility on a national or regional denomination scale.
 Registration is limited to 20 participants.